Ready to say goodbye to debt for good? Learn More

 • Amarillo, which serves the Amarillo Division.

-• Dallas, which serves the Dallas and Wichita Falls Divisions.
+• Dallas, which serves the Dallas and Wichita Falls divisions.

 • Fort Worth, which serves the Fort Worth Division.

-• Lubbock, which serves the Abilene, Lubbock, and San Angelo Divisions.
+• Lubbock, which serves the Abilene, Lubbock, and San Angelo divisions.

 The court occasionally holds hearings in secondary locations, but there is no bankruptcy court staff at these locations.

-Some noteworthy requirements from the Northern District’s Local Rules include:
+Some noteworthy requirements from the Northern District’s local rules include:

 • You must bring a copy of your Social Security card and a valid photo ID issued by the state of Texas with you and present it to the clerk when you file your bankruptcy forms.
-If you’re filing by mail, include copies of these documents with your forms.

 The Northern District has the following additional local requirements: